rsm-wew068/research-paper/paper_translated.md

 For this reason, this study proposes a step that can combine data science models with decision-making, processing predictive values through reasonable assumptions in company operations.
 For example, to increase customer repurchase probability, some actions need to be taken: "sending discount coupons of a certain amount," "giving a certain amount for store visits," "collecting points for popular products," "giving products of interest to customer groups on weekends," etc. All such activity combinations must incur monetary costs, meaning these activities must have cost expenditures.
 Under the consideration of various activity cost expenditures and repurchase probability increases in any feasible combination, we find better combinations to provide important information for subsequent plan design.
 The concept is shown in Figure 1, using model predictions and some reasonable assumption data from enterprise management to conduct simulation work, finding solutions beneficial to the company under all possible combinations.
 That is, using three important tasks: assumption, simulation, and optimization to bridge the gap between prediction and decision.
 This method was conceived to connect the gap between prediction and decision, therefore this study calls this method PAD (Prediction and Decision, PAD).

-![Figure 1: Combining Data Science Models with Decision-Making](images/figure1.jpg) *Figure 1: The PAD methodology flow showing the connection between prediction and decision through assumption, simulation, and optimization processes*
+![Figure 1: Combining Data Science Models with Decision-Making](images/figure1.jpg)

+*Figure 1: The PAD methodology flow showing the connection between prediction and decision through assumption, simulation, and optimization processes*

 ### 3.2 PAD Method Steps

 After the main function overview of the PAD method proposed by this study, we will introduce a customer transaction dataset PUR collected through the OMO backend as the foundation for PAD method implementation.
-The implementation details will be explained through seven work items: data organization, data exploration, model building, prediction, business assumptions, simulation optimization, and decision solutions, as shown in Figure 2.
+The implementation details will be explained through seven work items: data cleaning, data exploration, model building, prediction, business assumptions, simulation optimization, and decision solutions, as shown in Figure 2.

 ![Figure 2: PAD Method Steps](images/figure2.jpg)

-*Figure 2: The seven-step PAD methodology workflow from data organization to decision solutions*
+*Figure 2: The seven-step PAD methodology workflow from data cleaning to decision solutions*

-Among them, the data organization work item mainly includes data collection and cleaning mentioned in data science, while the data exploration work item mainly involves grouping customers according to their consumption attributes for observation, using R, F, M three important customer value attributes for grouping here.
+Among them, the data cleaning work item mainly includes data collection and cleaning mentioned in data science, while the data exploration work item mainly involves grouping customers according to their consumption attributes for observation, using R, F, M three important customer value attributes for grouping here.

 For the model part, we use two methods: simple logistic regression and simple linear regression to build two models.
 Logistic regression is used to build a customer repurchase prediction model, and simple linear regression is used to build a customer repurchase amount prediction model.
 Next, using the above two models for prediction, we generate repurchase probability predictions (Rebuy) and repurchase amount predictions (Revenue) for each customer.
 Then, we substitute the Rebuy and Revenue predictions as parameters into Sunil Gupta's Customer Lifetime Value (CLV) formula and calculate the CLV prediction for each customer.